Efforts to impeach George W. Bush: State-level Democratic party actions

 On March 21, 2006, the New Mexico Democratic Party, at a convention in Albuquerque, adopted a plank to their platform saying “the Democratic Party of New Mexico supports the impeachment of George Bush and his lawful removal from office.”

 On March 24, 2007, the Vermont Democratic State Committee voted to support JRH 15, a state legislative resolution supporting impeachment, calling for its passage as "appropriate action."

 On January 2, 2008, Betty Hall, an 87-year-old, fourteen-term Democratic State Representative, introduced New Hampshire House Resolution 24 in the State-Federal Relations and Veterans Affairs Committee of the New Hampshire House of Representatives.
 The resolution was "petitioning Congress to commence impeachment procedures" against Bush and Cheney for "high crimes and misdemeanors", including domestic spying, illegal detentions, signing statements, electioneering, the breaking of international treaties, and war crimes.
 The bill further asserted that "section 603 of Jefferson's Manual of Parliamentary Practice states that an impeachment may be set in motion by the United States House of Representatives by charges transmitted from the legislature of a state".

 On February 20, 2008, the bill was ruled "Inexpedient to Legislate" to pass by a 10 to 5 vote within committee, which passed the resolution on to the full House for a vote.
 The bill was tabled in the New Hampshire House of Representatives on April 16, 2008.
 After three efforts to have the bill removed from the table were unsuccessful, it died on the table on September 24, 2008.

 House Republicans

 On July 25, 2008, Rep. Mike Pence (IN) said that Bush had not broken the law in his own interest.
 He further cited the Framers of the Constitution and said that we should use "our own good judgment" regarding their intent on impeachment.

+Municipal and county resolutions endorsing impeachment

+By early 2006, numerous municipalities (large and small, and in various regions of the United States) had begun considering resolutions endorsing an impeachment of Bush.
+By June 2007, 79 municipal governments had adopted resolutions expressing their support for impeachments against Bush and other Bush administration officials.

+Several county governments adopted resolutions expressing their support for an impeachment of Bush.
+Among the first to do this was Dane County, Wisconsin in August 2007.